Domestic Violence Lawyer San Antonio, TX

 Contact us today for a free consultation.

 Whether you’re accused of hitting your ex, abusing children, using a deadly weapon against a roommate, or any other threat or act of violence, it’s important to remember that defenses are available.
 While the stigma of an allegation may last some time, an accusation does not mean a person is guilty.
-If you’ve been accused of domestic abuse against someone, the following defenses may help you avoid a conviction:

 • Actions were unintentional or a mistake